kiyoka/askai/README.md

 (global-set-key (kbd "M-c") 'askai-on-region)
 ```

-You can pass the string you are editing in Emacs directly to `askai`.
+Please restart Emacs and open the `*scratch*` buffer and please input the following sentence.
-Please select region the following text in Emacs and press the ESC-c key.
+Please select region the following text in Emacs and press the `ESC-c` key.

 ```
 Please write a program in Go that outputs "Hello world”.